A 10 Megahertz Spatial Light Modulator: Principle of Operation

+\review{ Achieving a frequency resolution $\delta \nu\sim$ 10 MHz is necessary to access a large number of resolvable points within the $\sim$ 10 GHz bandwidth of our modulator.
+This requirement, however, necessitates a tens-of-meter-scale optical path length in the large-delay RIPA, which would require unreasonably large microlenses to refocus the diverging beams.
+We instead combat this divergence by introducing in-loop 4F relay systems whose aberrations are conveniently suppressed by the existing microlens array lens-guide (see Methods).
+The RIPA round-trip phase ($\varphi_x$ and $\varphi_y$) is sensitive to path-length drift, which we actively suppress using a single piezo-translated mirror (see Methods). }

-By simultaneously injecting multiple optical tones at frequencies $\{\nu_k\}$ into the cascaded RIPAs, the output forms a sum of phased arrays with different characteristic phases $\{(\varphi_{x,k},\varphi_{y,k})\}$; the focused pattern thus simultaneously addresses multiple locations $\{(x_k,y_k)\}$ within the first Brillouin zone of the image plane.
-Generating these tones via high-bandwidth electro-optic modulation allows independent amplitude control to produce arbitrary intensity patterns (inset \textbf{iii}).
+By simultaneously injecting multiple optical tones at frequencies $\{\nu_k\}$ into the cascaded RIPAs, the output forms a sum of phased arrays with different characteristic phases $\{(\varphi_{x,k},\varphi_{y,k})\}$; the focused pattern thus simultaneously addresses multiple locations $\{(x_k,y_k)\}$ in the image plane.
+Generating these tones via a high-bandwidth electro-optic modulator \review{with subsequent spectral filtering}~\cite{Li2025Filter} (see Methods) allows independent amplitude control to produce arbitrary intensity patterns (Fig.~\ref{fig:fig1}\textbf{c}). \review{Despite the limited power handling of typical high-bandwidth EOMs, we can inject the spatially single-mode output of the modulator into a high-power optical amplifier, providing essentially unlimited power-handling capabilities for the RIPA-SLM (see Methods).}